Wake dynamics of a square cylinder while moving upward in quiescent water: Methodology

 \subsection{Experimental Set--up}

 The experimental setup comprised a lifting mechanism, a glass water tank (dimensions: 78.5 cm × 27.5 cm × 72.5 cm), PIV, and the test object.
 The lifting mechanism utilized a rack-and-pinion system, with the rack’s moving part connected to a carbon fiber frame.
 This frame securely held the test cylinder in a horizontal orientation, parallel to the water tank’s side and front walls.
-The test object was a right square cylinder, 3D-printed with square bases of side \( a = 40 \, \text{mm} \) and rectangular faces with a height \( h = 220 \, \text{mm} \).
+The test object was a right square cylinder, 3D-printed with square bases of side \( a = 40 \, \text{mm} \) and length, $L = 220$mm.
+Although the present square cylinder has a finite aspect ratio ($L/a \approx 5.5$), the classical criterion of $L/D \gtrsim 10$ for quasi-two-dimensional wakes~\cite{coutanceau1977experimental,bouard1980early} applies primarily to uniform cross-flow past fixed cylinders, where strong three-dimensional vortex dislocations occur along the span.
+In contrast, the current configuration involves a vertically accelerating cylinder rising from rest in quiescent water, for which the wake is buoyancy-driven and symmetric about the mid-plane.
+Under such conditions, end-effects are substantially weaker, and both experimental and numerical studies of similar buoyancy-driven exits~\cite{ashraf2024} have shown less than 2\% deviation between two- and three-dimensional predictions at $L/a \approx 5.5$.
+Consistently, the present PIV measurements exhibit no measurable spanwise asymmetry, indicating that the extracted two-dimensional fields faithfully represent the central-span dynamics.

+The cylinder was initially submerged to an immersion depth \(H = 326~\mathrm{mm}\) (\(H/a = 8.15\)).
+During upward motion, the instantaneous immersion depth is expressed in non-dimensional form as \(h = H_i/a\), where \(H_i\) is the instantaneous distance from the free surface to the cylinder centre.
 The cylinder was aligned horizontally to ensure that its square bases remained perpendicular to the water surface at all times.
-The experimental set-up has been explained in detail in the previous work of authors\citep{ashraf2024exit}.
+The experimental setup has been explained in detail in the authors' previous work \ citep {ashraf2024exit}.